bambinos/formulae/README.md

 formulae requires a working Python interpreter (3.7+) and the libraries numpy, scipy and pandas with versions specified in the [requirements.txt](https://github.com/bambinos/formulae/blob/master/requirements.txt) file.

-Assuming a standard Python environment is installed on your machine (including pip), the development version of formulae can be installed in one line using pip:
+Assuming a standard Python environment is installed on your machine (including pip), the latest release of formulae can be installed in one line using pip:

+`pip install formulae`

+Alternatively, if you want the development version of the package you can install from GitHub:

 `pip install git+https://github.com/bambinos/formulae.git`

 ## Example code

-The main function you encounter in this library is `design_matrices()`.
-It returns an object of class `DesignMatrices` that contains information about the response, the common effects, and the group specific effects that can be accessed with the attributes `.response`, `.common`, and `.group` respectively.
+The main function in this library is `design_matrices()`.
+It takes a formula and a pandas DataFrame and returns an object of class `DesignMatrices` that contains information about the response, the common effects, and the group specific effects that can be accessed with the attributes `.response`, `.common`, and `.group` respectively.

 ```python